Domestic Abuse Restraining Order: NCIC registration and firearms restrictions

 The HRO or DARO will generally be registered in the Protection Order File of the National Crime Information Center.
 At the state level, a domestic abuse restraining order will automatically trigger a restriction on owning or possessing firearms.
 For a harassment restraining order, such restrictions are at the discretion of the judge granting the order and are not automatic.

 Federal restrictions on firearms may also apply.
 The NCIC entry will include a "Brady indicator" indicating whether the restrained person is prohibited from owning firearms under federal law, with a "Y" indicating yes (the restrictions do apply), "N" for no, and "U" for unknown.
 Generally the Brady indicator will be set to "Y" only if certain relationships exist between the parties, such as a sexual/romantic relationship or a parent/child relationship.
 If the restraining order does not specify the relationship, an attempt is made to determine the relationship from other available data before setting it to "U".
 The federal Brady indicator restrictions, which are automatic if, and only if, certain conditions apply are distinct from possible state restrictions on HRO or DARO respondents possessing firearms.
 For an HRO, a state restriction on the respondent possessing firearms will depend on whether the judge, at his or her discretion, feels the respondent is a risk to use a firearm to harm others, but it is not automatic.

+Once the court orders that the respondent is not permitted to possess firearms, the respondent must list all firearms currently in their possession.
+If the respondent does have possession of any firearms, the court will order they be surrendered--generally to the county sheriff.
+A follow up hearing is then held two weeks later to determine if the respondent has complied.